biodatasciencearg/MLE/README.md

 ## Final remarks:

 In a real-world scenario ( and with a considerable more amount of time) the deployment for APIs alternate (volume dependency) between fastAPI with lambda functions behind an api gateway with load balancers (scalable solutions) or an EC2 with a docker image of the APIs the actual technical specification includes just the development of a local API

 For the feature engineering process.
 We will choose between SQL and NoSQL databases to create the feature store.
 Also, I will create a backtesting step to control the degradation of the models with an SNS step when the models drop from pre-established thresholds.
 Also, work about the standardization of sklearn transformers and/or include Pandera with Fouge in the pyspark preprocessing steps.
+The QA over features needs a to be improved and make better handling during first step of feature enginnering process.
+I'd like to be more time to developed the re-train process (**"CRTrainingJob"** Figure state machine) just I could only develop  the notebooks with transformers.

+**IMPORTANT** repository implementation (pipeline / aiml-workloads_toy) is only possible if you have all configuration in aws (glue, lambda, step functions policy, permissions, etc.).
+In my account, I implemented all artifacts/resources.
+I am sending you only for a demonstration purpose that I have been capable of.
+To finish I need to develop the final step of a CI/CD, using cdk pipeline to define account (prod/dev) unitary test, etc.